stevanapter/hypertree/README.md

 Hypertree thus provides drill-down interaction on both X, Y, and Z axes of a three-dimensional hierarchical pivot table.

-In a future version of Hypertree we will support "super-cells" containing multiple z values by condensing planes of the pivot cube.

 Structure
 ---------